-- The following procedures need to be adopted if families are planning an overseas or interstate trip.
-The student must realise that doing this can place the Higher School Certificate in jeopardy. - Different subjects have different prerequisites; that is things that students are meant to have done before they sit the final examination.
+The following procedures need to be adopted if families are planning an overseas or interstate trip.
+The student must realise that doing this can place the Higher School Certificate in jeopardy.

+Different subjects have different prerequisites; that is things that students are meant to have done before they sit the final examination.
 Practical subjects require students complete a set number of hours of practical work.
 An extended trip would mean that the student may not meet required hours, and therefore the principal will not be able to confirm course attainment.
 In that case, the student may not meet the required hours.
-In addition, students may not be able to demonstrate course outcomes. - 4.3 As per our attendance policy "For students absent due to illness, injury or misadventure the school will provide ongoing educational support.
-For students absent due to family holidays, parents are responsible for ongoing educational programs." - 4.4 Students must be available to sit Yearly Examinations on any day of the designated Trial period.
+In addition, students may not be able to demonstrate course outcomes.

+- 4.3 As per our attendance policy "Parents must be aware that leave may affect a student's learning and assessment results.
+School work will not be provided by the school for extended leave for family holidays.
+Alternate assessment tasks or estimated marks may not be issued or awarded". - 4.4 Students must be available to sit Yearly Examinations on any day of the designated Trial period.
 Morning examinations may commence as early as 8:15am, and afternoon examinations end as late as 5:00pm.